macdevopsyvr/macdevopsyvr.github.io/speakers/index.md

 <p class="lead">

-Speakers from the the throughout the Pacific Northwest will be presenting on a number of topics related to Mac administration and deployment.
+Speakers from the throughout the Pacific Northwest will be presenting on a number of topics related to Mac administration and deployment.

 </p>